ad-si/RosettaGit/content/tasks/bitmap.md

 bmap = Pixmap.new(5, 5)
 pp bmap
 ```

 ## D

-This code is a little complex because many Tasks use this module for various purposes.
+This code is a little complex
+because many tasks use this module for various purposes.

 ```d
 module bitmap;